-This page lists GCP services that work well with Cloud Run and those that are not-yet supported for the fully managed version of Cloud Run.
-Cloud Run on GKE can use any service that Google Kubernetes Engine can use.
+This page lists Google Cloud services that work well with Cloud Run and those that are not-yet supported for the fully managed version of Cloud Run.
+Cloud Run for Anthos on Google Cloud can use any service that Google Kubernetes Engine can use.

 Services and tools recommended for use

-The following table lists services recommended for the fully managed version of Cloud Run.
-These services also work well with Cloud Run on GKE, but in addition, Cloud Run on GKE can use any service that Google Kubernetes Engine can use.
+The following table lists services recommended for Cloud Run (fully managed).
+These services also work well with Cloud Run for Anthos on Google Cloud, but in addition, Cloud Run for Anthos on Google Cloud can use any service that Google Kubernetes Engine can use.

 |Cloud Build||Build container images, continuous integration and delivery.|

 |Google Cloud's operations suite||Monitoring and logging of Cloud Run services.|